top of page

 Director of Operations

 After achieving long-term recovery in a TN-ARR certified home, Garrison Nuckols developed a deep passion for supporting others in their own recovery journeys.
-After years of operating TN-ARR certified organizations, this culminated with the opening of Mountain Pass Recovery, a NARR Level 3 certified recovery residence in Nashville that caters to the specific needs of licensed and business professionals seeking recovery.
+After years of operating TN-ARR certified organizations, this passion culminated with the opening of Mountain Pass Recovery, a NARR Level 3 certified recovery residence in Nashville that is deeply rooted in the Social Experiential Model of Recovery.
 In addition to providing individual recovery support, Garrison also serves as the Director of Operations for the Tennessee Alliance of Recovery Residences.
 During his tenure, TN-ARR's footprint has doubled in size and continues to grow.
-His service on the National Alliance of Recovery Residences' Standards, Ethics, and Advocacy committees has also positioned him a national influence in guiding policy change.
-Through these many roles, Garrison has gained notoriety as a statewide and national expert in the field of recovery housing as well as one of the leading voices for the Social Experiential Model of Recovery.
+His service on the NARR Standards, Ethics, and Advocacy committees has also positioned him a national influence in guiding policy change.
+Through these many roles, Garrison has gained notoriety as a state and national expert in the field of recovery housing as well as one of the leading voices for the Social Experiential Model of Recovery.

 Nate.jpg